anura-g/Projects/README.md

-# Pytorch Models
+# Data science projects

-Showing my progression of learning Pytorch and ML models.
+Some projects ranging in difficulty to show some of my knowledge in the field of Computer Vision and statistics.